 (Bruno Bettelheim 1976: 3)

 This paper seeks to theorize the relationship between folklore and zooarchaeology as having shared concepts of the past and a relationship to corporeal beings (animals and humans).
 What follows is in part a report on this dyad of zooarchaeological works and folklore, but also a prospectus describing why this pair should not be separated.
 For instance, before the privileging of scientific interpretation over folklore, archaeology’s growth originated in tandem with it.
 Laconically, archaeology encompasses the study of the past through interpretations of its material remains while folklore studies have focused on traditional practices or customary activities including storytelling and craft.
 Sharing with folklorist W.F.H.
 Nicolaisen’s views on folklore as a “blended discipline” and his opposition of the “notion of (a) rigorously divided, hermetically homogenous ‘discipline’” (1983: 96), this paper will utilize folklore and faunal evidence to argue that animals have contributed more to human history than dietary fodder or other roles in subsistence economies.
 What makes pairing compelling is that through the utilization of figurative artwork and faunal analysis, it also becomes possible to incorporate evidence from oral histories, ethnographies, historical sources, and material culture studies.
 Neither field can be exclusively relied upon to tell us the actual past; however, folklore provides for a broader understanding of the past as perceived, remembered, and made significant by both historical and present people by offering alternative ideas about the past (Gazin-Schwartz & Holtorg 1999: 5).
-By bridging the gap between science and oral history and traditions, it is possible to develop novel theories for how zooarchaeology, anthropology, history, and folklore may reveal humanity’s concomitant attitudes and actions towards animals.
+By bridging the gap between science, and oral history and traditions, it is possible to develop novel theories for how zooarchaeology, anthropology, history, and folklore may reveal humanity’s concomitant attitudes and actions towards animals.

 Folklore speaks with many voices and accrues over its history aspects of each phase of its retelling (Bronner 1992: 3-4).
 Folkloristics, however, is not the only field where a concern with historical accuracy is problematic; archaeology, too, gives us the past as perceived and interpreted by present people.
 For instance, Ian Hodder (1991) argues that archaeology should be used to find the human and the culture during its research and not just provide a quantifiable and scientific means of engagement with the past.
 The peoples of the present are concerned with their “heritage” and want to hear stories, not just random facts and data.
 Hodder and others such as Shanks and Tilley (1987) seek to prove that science (i.e., positivism and empiricism) is not the only way to understand and record the archaeological record.
 Since figurative art and animal semiology have roots in prehistory and the ancient world, folk narrative research becomes integral to the fields of anthropology and history because figurative art and animal semiology have roots in prehistory and the ancient world.
 Furthermore, folklore continues to affect modern opinion on contemporary issues and geopolitical doctrine, such as, climate change, deforestation, and nationalism.
 By examining the development of anthropocentric interpretations of nonhuman animals it becomes necessary to investigate interpretations of nonhuman animals and how they were made to fit cultural needs and human objectives.